ElandVarse/100-days-of-code/log.md

 **Today's Progress**: Today i realized that i don't know much about react indeed and animation in CSS, i'm having problems in apply logic with react, i don't how i'm gonna do this cause in node i learned only how to connect the database in the project.
 Time for action!

+### Day 73: March 16, 2020

+**Today's Progress**: I reserved my day to dive into the concepts of componentization in react and also how jsx works